 The firmware in the 8406 hand controller and/or main control board can be upgraded by the customer.
-Please check iOptron's website, www.iOptron.com, under Support Directory, for the most up to date firmware.
+Please check iOptron's website, www.iOptron.com, under Support Directory/iEQ45 with 8406 Hand Controller, for the most up-to-date firmware.